ChrisJones87/exercise-sp-1/README.md

 # TODO

-- Logout link
-- Angular?
 - Styling to remove bootstrap feel
+- Timer for levels
+- Api to store leadboard of times